Lena Park

-Park Jung-hyun (Korean: 박정현; born March 23, 1976), also known as Lena Park (Korean: 리나 박), is an American-born South Korean singer who debuted in 1998 with the album, Piece.
-She is also widely known in South Korea as her nickname "National fairy" due to her petite body and powerful singing voice.
+Park Jung-hyun (Korean: 박정현; born March 23, 1976), also known as Lena Park (Korean: 리나 박), is a South Korean and American singer who debuted in 1998 with the album, Piece.
+She is also widely known in South Korea as her nickname "national fairy" due to her petite body and powerful singing voice.

 Early life and education

 Born in Los Angeles, California, Park began singing as a child in the choir of her father's church.
 She won several singing contests before recording an amateur gospel album in 1993 when she was 16 years old.

 Park attended UCLA for one year before beginning her singing career in 1998.
 She later transferred to Columbia University School of General Studies, where she graduated magna cum laude with a B.A. in English and Comparative Literature in 2010, and was inducted into Phi Beta Kappa.

 Career

 1998–2002: Piece, A Second Helping, Naturally and Op.4

 Park released her first Korean album, Piece, in 1998.
 The album sold more than 500,000 copies.
 She did not speak Korean very well at the time, which made it hard for her to connect with fans.
 In 1999, A Second Helping was released.
 It also was well received by both fans and the critics.
 Park's third album, Naturally, was mixed in both South Korea and the United States.